-153 Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 178 FERC ¶ 61,028 (Jan.
+149 Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 178 FERC ¶ 61,028 (Jan.
 20, 2022) ("Rover/ETP Hearings Order").

-154 Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 174 FERC ¶ 61,208 (Mar.
+$^{^{150}}$ Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 174 FERC \P 61,208 (Mar.
 18, 2021) ("Rover/ETP CPCN Show Cause Order").

-1843 farmstead located near Rover's largest proposed compressor station.
-In truth, the OE Staff Report alleges, Rover was simultaneously planning to purchase the house with the intent to demolish it, if necessary, to complete its pipeline.
-The OE Staff Report alleges that Rover purchased the house in May 2015 and demolished the house in May 2016.
+151 Specifically, Rover stated that it was "committed to a solution that results in no adverse effects" to the Stoneman House, an 1843 farmstead located near Rover's largest proposed compressor station.
+In truth, the OE Staff Report all eges, Rover was simultaneously planning to purchase the house with the intent to demolish it, if necessary, to complete its pipeline.
+The OE Staff Report a lleges that Rover purchased the house in May 2015 and demolished the house in May 2016.
 The OE Staff Report further finds that despite taking these actions during the year and a half that Rover's application was pending before the FERC, Rover did not notify the FERC that it purchased the Stoneman House, intended to destroy the Stoneman House, and did destroy the Stoneman House.
-The OE Staff Report therefore concludes that Rover violated section 157.5's requirement for full, complete and forthright applications, through its misrepresentations and omissions, when it decided not to tell FERC that it had purchased the house and was considering demolishing it, and when Rover demolished it in May 2016 without notifying FERC.
+The OE Staff Report therefore concludes that Rover violated section 157.5's requirement for full, complete and forthright applications, through its misrepresentations and omissions, the amount of \$20.16 million.
+On April 5, 2021, the FERC extended by 60 days, to June 18, 2021, the deadline for Respondents' answer.
+On June 18, 2021, Rover and ETP answered the Rover/ETP Show CPCN Cause Order, asserting that the FERC should dismiss this matter and decline to initiate an enforcement action.
+On July 21, 2021, Enforcement Staff answered Rover/ETP's answer, stating the evidence supports a finding that Rover violated the FERC's Regulations and should be assessed the civil penalty identified in the Rover/ETP Show Cause Order.
+Rover answered the July 21 answer on September 15, 2021.